"Nov. 19, 2012 -- Unemployment and a history of job loss may raise the risk for heart attack, a new study suggests.

 AGGRASTAT is contraindicated in patients with:

-- a history of thrombocytopenia following prior exposure to AGGRASTAT
+- A history of thrombocytopenia following prior exposure to AGGRASTAT [see ADVERSE REACTIONS].

-- major surgical procedure or severe physical trauma within the previous month
+- Active internal bleeding or a history of bleeding diathesis, major surgical procedure or severe physical trauma within the previous month [see ADVERSE REACTIONS].

 This monograph has been modified to include the generic and brand name in many instances.